 –Donna Martin, Ron Kurtz’s most Senior Trainer and Legacy Holder

 Marcia Burton is a Certified Hakomi Practitioner and Senior Trainer.
-Marcia trained with, and continued to work closely with Ron Kurtz, creator of the Hakomi method until his death in2011.
+Marcia trained with, and continued to work closely with Ron Kurtz, creator of the Hakomi method until his death in 2011.
 She has taught in England, Ireland, USA and Canada.
 Marcia has an MA in Counselling and Psychotherapy.
 Since 2000, she has used Hakomi to support individuals and families experiencing the effects of bereavement, trauma, stress-related illness, cancer, and challenges in relationship.
-She currently works for Island Health Authority as a counsellor for those experiencing mental health and substance use issues.
-She is a Registered Clinical Counsellor with the BCACC.
+She has worked for Island Health Authority as a counsellor for those experiencing mental health and substance use issues, and continues to support patients experiencing a mental health crisis at the local hospital on Salt Spring Island.
+Marcia is a Registered Clinical Counsellor with the BCACC.

 She has had a mindfulness practice since 1994, which includes a combination of meditation, qi gong, Hakomi, and Mindful Self-Compassion (MSC).
 “One of the many things I love about Hakomi is that it provides a framework for me to extend mindfulness and compassion into my daily life, my relationships, and my work.
 Hakomi reminds me to be inspired by life, and to trust the wisdom in ourselves as living beings, being blessed with a natural inclination towards healing.”

-Marcia is a Trained Teacher of Mindful Self-Compassion (MSC) and is offering 8 week courses in MSC on Salt Spring Island, starting in September 2016.
+Marcia is a Certified Teacher of Mindful Self-Compassion (MSC) and has been offering 8 week courses in MSC on Salt Spring Island, since September 2016.
 (Look on Home Page under “Mindful Self Compassion” for details.)
-MSC is and evidence-based model, developed by Christopher Germer and Kristin Neff.
+MSC is an evidence-based model, developed by Christopher Germer and Kristin Neff.
 Marcia is delighted to have found another mindfulness-based method that is as gentle as Hakomi.
 Both use individual mindful practices and exercises in small/large groups.
-The main difference being the emphasis in MSC is on developing emotional resources rather than on self-study.
+The main difference being the emphasis in MSC is on developing emotional resilience rather than on self-study for self-awareness.
+Both methods can activate our natural healing capacities.
 MSC offers a beautiful set of practices to enhance one’s connection to self, to encourage motivation through kindness not criticism, and generally to shift our attention towards being nourished by life, and away from being hard on ourselves.

 Marcia brings a combination of gentleness, compassion, humour and playfulness to her work.
 She lives on Salt Spring Island, with her husband, Bob Milone.
-She enjoys kayaking, gardening, playing pickleball, and walking on the beach.
+She enjoys kayaking, gardening, and walking with their dog on the beach.

 Bob Milone began studying with Ron Kurtz, creator of the Hakomi Method, in 1993, and worked closely with him until his death in 2011.
 Bob was named in Ron’s will as one of seven “legacy holders” of his work.
 He is a Certified Hakomi Practitioner and Senior Hakomi Trainer who teaches internationally leading trainings and workshops in Canada, Israel, the U.S., Mexico, the U.K., and Ireland.
 He also works in private practice with individuals and couples.